irungentoo/toxcore/INSTALL.md

   - [MinGW](http://sourceforge.net/projects/mingw/)

 When installing MinGW, make sure to select the MSYS option in the installer.
-MinGW will install an "MinGW shell" (you should get a shortcut for it), make sure to perform all opeartions (i.e. generating/running configure script, compiling, etc.) from the MinGW shell.
+MinGW will install an "MinGW shell" (you should get a shortcut for it), make sure to perform all operations (i.e. generating/running configure script, compiling, etc.) from the MinGW shell.

 First download the source tarball from http://download.libsodium.org/libsodium/releases/ and build it.
 Assuming that you got the libsodium-0.4.2.tar.gz release: